djfletcher/MazeGenerator/README.md

 # Random Maze Generator

 [Random Maze Generator](https://djfletcher.github.io/MazeGenerator/) is an interactive algorithm visualizer.
 It utilizes a recursive backtracking algorithm to generate random, solvable mazes that draw themselves as they are built.
-Once the maze build is complete, it becomes interactive and you may try to solve it.
+Once the maze build is complete, it becomes interactive and playable in the browser.

 ## Features

 #### Maze Generating Algorithm

 The recursive backtracking algorithm starts with a two dimensional grid of empty cells.
-It is kicked off when provided a starting cell in the grid, breaks through a random wall into a neighboring cell that has not yet been visited, and repeats the process in the next cell.
+The algorithm is provided a starting cell in the grid, and kicks off by breaking through a random wall (north, south, east, or west) into a neighboring cell that has not yet been visited, and repeats the process.
+Each cell stores a reference to the wall that was broken through to get to it.
 The maze is complete when all cells have been visited.

 ````
 // The recursive backtracking algorithm